peejaywk/MS3-CoinCollector/assets/documentation/testing.md

 During testing of the form validation an error was found with the helper text over laying each other (see [image](images/Test004_register_error.png)).
 To reslove this the helper text underneath the password input was moved into the input field (see [image](images/Test004_register_error_fix.png)).

-[Change](https://github.com/peejaywk/MS3-CoinCollector/commit/5e90278460d7094a165d7048edf6f510e238e2a8) commited and all tests repeated on deployed site.
+[Change](https://github.com/peejaywk/MS3-CoinCollector/commit/5e90278460d7094a165d7048edf6f510e238e2a8) committed and all tests repeated on deployed site.

 #### Test Result
 * **PASS**

-All the form validation functions correclty and reports back to the user any issues when invalid information is entered.
-On entering a duplicate email address the correct flash message is displayed and the the user is redirected back to the registration page.
+All the form validation functions correctly and reports back to the user any issues when invalid information is entered.
+On entering a duplicate email address the correct flash message is displayed and the user is redirected back to the registration page.
 On successful registration the correct flash message is displayed on blank user coin page and the correct entry appears in the Users collection in MongoDB.

 Tested using Google Chrome on Windows desktop.